 See the latest vacancies and find out about working for MSF UKJobs in the UK

-From human resources and finance through to management of communications equipment, vehicle maintenance and sometimes even water and sanitation, our all-round logisticians are often found on smaller MSF projects in which a limited team is required.
+From human resources and finance through to management of communications equipment, supply management, vehicle maintenance and sometimes even water and sanitation, our all-round logisticians are often found on smaller MSF projects in which a limited team is required.

 All-round logisticians, by nature of the position, come from a variety of backgrounds, but they all have one thing in common - flexibility.

 In a high security context where only a team of four can be sent, an all-round logistician will usually be part of the team.
 In a small project which is winding down and being handed over to a local authority, it is an all-round logistician who will manage all non-medical aspects of the work.
 This makes it a fun and diverse job, but requires people who can turn their hand to anything needed.

 It’s an exciting role and you would be responsible for some or all of the following: